Notes on housing policy and urban economics. Twin Cities and Chicago-focused.

 The writers behind this newsletter.

-Writing about housing in the Twin Cities and Chicago.
+Writing about urban economics and housing, mostly in the Twin Cities and Chicago.

 You can find recent issues that have been published by Pencilling Out on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.